emaj9/computing-workshop/cw-website/pages/courses.md

 ## Previous and current course content

-On this page you will find the syllabi, lesson plans, and slides for current and past iterations of Computing Workshop.
+On this page you will find the syllabi, slides, and materials for current and past iterations of Computing Workshop.

 ---